And if we go back in time, we will also remember that drought was what triggered the war in Syria and all the consequences we have seen as a result…

 This resolution requires a little more organisation, as you need to take your empty recipients with you to the shop.
 But it’s just a question of getting into the habit.
 I go with my shopping trolley any time I am free and fill up with either food or cleaning products, and the good thing is that I am not tempted to buy things I don’t need since I only bring the recipients I need.

 We don’t need to buy new stuff all the time.
 There are many things we can simply repair.
-Especially when it comes to clothes.
+Especially when it comes to clothes or electronics.

 If you are fed up with your wardrobe, organize a gathering with friends to exchange clothes.
 It’s becoming more and more popular and it is a good green compromise when we want to wear something different.